dereknovak/RB120-LS/spot_problems/rb129_practice_problems.md

 # 20
 What is the difference between states and behaviors?
----
+-
-States refer to the value of an objects attributes, which may represent the cost, color, name, or more of the object.
+States refer to the value of an object's attributes, which may represent the cost, color, name, or more of the object.
 The behaviors represent what the object can do, or its methods with Ruby.
 ```ruby
 class Musician
   def initialize(name, instrument)